liemeldert/Quark/README.md

 # Quark
-Simple Typescript-based game engine designed to work seamlessly with React.
+Simple Typescript-based game engine designed to work seamlessly with React that I made to learn more about linear algebra and 3d graphics.
+Its not good, but like that's not really the point

 ![image](https://lh7-us.googleusercontent.com/oyhTe-TO045ILo-oNXHEMDxYKVbqyPrWUMdBYru-3zNSxLhEBNoJ4EwYx98QYa5J1KBYUASRDtaPJuqN9x9w0AHjBa9J66ZsX2Fu4SQeKXimRJPOOUMUvlAGsFlWblZU_UzCu-pbMyD9deQLhBnSA3E)